Lekuruu/osz2.py/README.md

 ### Applying a patch

+When developing an implementation of the beatmap submission system, this could come in handy:

 ```python
 # Assuming you have a source osz2 file and a patch file
 osz2_file = b"..."